Home · Property Management · Renting Out a New Build

 Window locks and security

-WA tenancy regulations set minimum standards for window security on certain windows.
-Builders meet construction standards but the specific tenancy requirement should be verified before listing.
-Your property manager can advise on what is required for your property.
+WA tenancy regulations set standards on certain windows.
+Builders meet construction standards, but the tenancy requirement is separate.
+Verify before listing.

 Smoke alarms and RCDs

-Required to be tested and certified before tenancy commencement.
+Need to be tested and certified before tenancy starts.
 Builder certification covers installation, not the ongoing rental obligation.

 05

 This is the single biggest issue we see with new build landlords.
-Settlement happens, you get the keys, and you discover that landscaping and fencing are still weeks or months away.
-You are now trying to lease a home with a sandpit for a front yard, no fences, and nothing for the listing photographer to work with.
+Settlement happens, you get the keys, and you find out landscaping and fencing are still weeks or months away.
+Now you're trying to lease a home with a sandpit for a front yard, no fences, and nothing for the photographer to work with.

-The flow on effects are real.
-Listing photos look unfinished, prospective tenants drive past and keep driving, and you sit vacant while paying a mortgage on an empty house.
-We have seen new builds sit unleased for six to eight weeks purely because of incomplete external works.
+The knock-on is real.
+Listing photos look unfinished, prospective tenants drive past and keep driving, and you sit empty while paying a mortgage on a house nobody's living in.
+We've seen new builds sit unleased for six to eight weeks purely because the outside wasn't done.

-If your developer is doing the landscaping, the onus is on you to book it early.
-Every Perth developer we deal with says the same thing when their landscaping crews are queried: we are booked out months in advance, you should have contacted us sooner.
-They are not wrong.
-Developer landscaping teams work across hundreds of lots and they prioritise whoever booked first.
-Do not assume your landscaping is queued up automatically just because it was included in your land package.
-Call your developer the moment you have a build timeline and lock in your landscaping window in writing.
+If your developer's doing the landscaping, the onus is on you to book it early.
+Every Perth developer we deal with says the same thing when you chase them about landscaping: "we're booked out months in advance, you should have called sooner."
+And they're right.
+Developer landscaping crews work across hundreds of lots and they go in booking order.
+Don't assume you're queued up automatically just because landscaping was in your land package.
+Call them the moment you've got a build timeline and lock your window in, in writing.

 What to do.
-Book your landscaping and fencing as early in the build as your developer or builder will allow, and do not accept delays.
-If your land package includes landscaping, push your developer for firm dates and hold them to those dates.
-If landscaping is on you, get quotes locked in well before practical completion so trades can start the day you settle.
+Book landscaping and fencing as early in the build as your developer or builder will allow, and don't accept delays.
+If it's in your land package, push your developer for firm dates and hold them to those dates.
+If it's on you, get quotes locked in well before practical completion so trades can start the day you settle.

 Risk

-If your builder or developer installs landscaping under their package, they will have your reticulation running multiple cycles a day to establish lawn.
-Expect very large water usage bills during this period and budget for them.
-You may also need to credit your incoming tenant for water usage while the lawn establishes, since they cannot stop watering without killing the lawn.
+If your builder or developer installs the landscaping, they'll have your reticulation running multiple cycles a day to establish the lawn.
+Expect a big water bill during that period and budget for it.
+You may also need to credit your incoming tenant for water usage while the lawn establishes, since they can't stop watering without killing it.

 Tip

-List with finished landscaping or do not list at all
+List with finished landscaping, or don't list yet

-It is almost always better to delay listing by two weeks and photograph a finished home than to list early with patchy lawns and no fences.
-The premium you can achieve on a properly presented new build typically more than covers the extra fortnight of vacancy.
+It's almost always better to delay listing by two weeks and photograph a finished home than to list early with patchy lawns and no fences.
+The premium you get on a properly presented new build usually more than covers the extra fortnight of vacancy.

 06

-This is non-negotiable.
+This one's non-negotiable.
 A qualified independent building inspector at practical completion catches defects before you sign off, while the builder still has skin in the game to fix them.
-Without it, you discover the issues six months in when they are now your problem to repair.
+Skip it and you'll find out about those defects six months later, when they're now your problem to repair.

 One important thing.
-Your property manager can collect the keys from your builder at handover, but they cannot perform a building inspection for you.
-Building inspections require a qualified, registered building inspector.
-They are a different professional service entirely.
+Your property manager can collect the keys from the builder at handover, but they can't do the building inspection for you.
+Building inspections need a qualified, registered building inspector.
+Different professional service entirely.

 07

 The defects liability period is the most underused protection in residential building.
 Most landlords let it expire without ever doing a proper inspection.
-Here is what you need to know.
+Here's how it works.

-In Western Australia, the defects liability period is typically a minimum of around four months from practical completion under the Home Building Contracts Act, though some builders offer longer periods of six or twelve months.
-The exact period is set out in your build contract, so always check what your builder has agreed to.
-This is the contractual window during which your builder is generally obligated to come back and rectify minor defects, things like sticking doors, paint touch-ups, grout repairs, loose fittings, doors and windows that do not close properly.
+In WA, the defects liability period is usually around four months from practical completion under the Home Building Contracts Act.
+Some builders offer longer (six or twelve months).
+The exact period is in your build contract, so check what your builder's agreed to.
+This is the window during which your builder generally has to come back and fix minor defects: sticking doors, paint touch-ups, grout repairs, loose fittings, doors and windows that don't close properly.

-Beyond the defects liability period, WA also has a six-year statutory warranty for residential building work under the Building Services Act framework.
-This generally covers faulty and defective workmanship and applies for six years from the date of practical completion.
-Complaints are lodged through the Building Commission, and the six-year window is firm, so do not delay.
+Beyond that, WA also has a six-year statutory warranty for residential building work under the Building Services Act.
+It covers faulty and defective workmanship for six years from practical completion.
+Complaints go through the Building Commission, and the six-year window is firm, so don't sit on issues.

-Why this matters for landlords.
-If your home is tenanted, your tenant lives in the property day to day and notices things you never would.
-Doors that stick in summer humidity, taps that drip after a few weeks of use, hairline cracks above doorways as the home settles, grout shrinkage, loose tiles, paint defects.
-These are often the kinds of issues the defects liability period is designed to fix, and they are often the issues your tenant will report to you.
+Why this matters more for landlords.
+If your property's tenanted, your tenant is living in it day to day and they'll notice things you never would.
+Doors sticking in summer humidity, taps starting to drip, hairline cracks above doorways as the house settles, grout shrinkage, loose tiles, paint defects.
+These are exactly the kinds of issues the defects liability period exists to fix, and they're exactly the kinds of things your tenant will report.

 What to do.
 Set a calendar reminder for two weeks before your defects liability period ends.
-Do a thorough walkthrough of the home with your property manager and submit a consolidated defects list to your builder in writing before the deadline.
-If you have a tenant in place, ask them to flag any concerns in advance so you can include those in the same submission.
-Always submit defects in writing with photos and dates.
+Do a thorough walkthrough with your property manager and send a consolidated defects list to your builder in writing before the deadline.
+If a tenant's in the property, ask them to flag anything bothering them so you can include it in the same submission.
+Always put defects in writing with photos and dates.

 WA defect protection at a glance

-Defects liability period: typically around 4 months from practical completion under the Home Building Contracts Act, sometimes longer depending on your contract.
-Covers minor defects, builder generally must rectify.
+Defects liability period: usually around 4 months from practical completion, sometimes longer depending on your contract.
+Covers minor defects, builder generally has to rectify.
 Statutory warranty: 6 years from practical completion.
-Covers faulty and defective workmanship, complaints lodged through the Building Commission.
-This is general information, not legal advice.
+Covers faulty and defective workmanship, complaints go through the Building Commission.
+General information, not legal advice.

 Inspections happen at each of these stages